-In this paper, we examine how state and local governments in the United States made use of the unprecedented amount of federal stimulus aid they received during the Covid-19 pandemic.
+In this paper, we examine how state and local governments in the United States made use of the unprecedented amount of federal aid they received during the Covid-19 pandemic.
 Specifically, we examine the extent to which state and local governments used this aid to bolster their pension systems by increasing contributions.
-Using a difference-in-difference design and an instrumental variable approach based on Congressional representation, we find that subnational governments did not increase their pension contributions in absolute terms.
-However, because their actuarially determined contributions fell during this period, subnational governments did increase their contributions relative to the actuarially-recommended amounts.
-Our preferred specifications indicate that the average government increased its pension contribution by five percent of its ADC in response to an increase of \$1,000 in aid per capita.
-Local governments increased their contributions by significantly more than state governments did.
-However, we observe no heterogeneity on the basis on funding ratios.
+Our descriptive results indicate that while the absolute level of pension contributions did not increase in 2021-2022 relative to its pre-pandemic trajectory, there were declines in payroll and in actuarially determined contributions.
+Using a difference-in-difference design and an instrumental variable approach based on Congressional representation, we find that subnational governments did increase their contributions relative to the actuarially-recommended amounts.
+Our preferred specifications indicate that the average government increased its pension contribution by five percentage points as a share of the ADC in response to an increase of \$1,000 in aid per capita.
+We find that the aid had a larger effect on local governments than on state governments, although we are not able to measure the difference with much precision.
+We observe no heterogeneity on the basis on funding ratios or type of employee.